OwnMarket/SmartContracts/docs/CHXFunctionalSpecification.md

 - `CHXToken` contract has a property named `tokenSaleContractAddress`, which should be set by calling the function `setTokenSaleContractAddress` and passing in the address of `CHXTokenSale` contract.
 - `CHXTokenSale` contract has a property named `tokenContract`, which should be set by calling the function `setTokenContract` and passing in the address of `CHXToken` contract.
 - `CHXVestingVaultFactory` contract has a property named `tokenContract`, which should be set by calling the function `setTokenContract` and passing in the address of `CHXToken` contract.

+## CHXSwap Contract

+The purpose of the `CHXSwap` contract is to map Ethereum addresses to native CHX addresses on Own blockchain.
+This will enable holders of CHX ERC20 token to register an address on Own blockchain, to which the balance of CHX will be allocated.
+The swap process is explained in the [announcement article](https://medium.com/ownmarket/own-native-blockchain-token-swap-explained-faq-f725a5e0f4e9).

+### Address Submission/Mapping

+`CHXSwap` contract has `mapAddress` function, which enables submission of a native CHX address (generated using [Own blockchain wallet](https://wallet.weown.com/wallet)), to be assigned to the sender's Ethereum address.

+### Handling Mistakes

+Submission of a native CHX address can be done only once, from one Ethereum address.
+If a mistake has been made, in order to repeat the submission, Ethereum address owner will have to contact Own to reset his mapping.
+Own staff will remove the mapped address using `removeMappedAddress` function, which can be executed only by contract owner.

+To avoid abuse, address owner will have to prove the ownership of the Ethereum address by sending a small amount of ETH (just to cover reset TX fee) to Own's contract admin address.

+### Draining Stray Ether and Other ERC20 Tokens

+`CHXSwap` contract is not supposed to ever receive any Ether or other ERC20 tokens.
+To prevent mistakenly sent Ether or ERC20 tokens from being locked in `CHXSwap` forever, two functions are provided to enable token contract owner to drain Ether or other ERC20 compatible tokens from `CHXSwap` address.